PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 }
 ```

-For any long-running goroutines, or goroutines that need to be tested, highly recommend this patern.
+For any long-running goroutines, or goroutines that need to be tested, highly recommend this pattern.

 ### Replicated Request